-31 January to 27 March 2014
+30 January to 26 March 2015

-The Japan Foundation Touring Film Programme is organised by Junko Takekawa and Paul Graham (Japan Foundation, London) and Mayu Honda (Japan Foundation, Tokyo).
-Special thanks to Kyoko Hasegawa, Kiyomi Nakazaki and Jasper Sharp.
+This programme is organised and programmed by Junko Takekawa, Paul Graham (The Japan Foundation, London) and Mayu Honda (The Japan Foundation Head Office, Tokyo).
+Special thanks to Kyoko Hasegawa, Alex Jacoby, Kiyomi Nakazaki and Jasper Sharp.
 Anime programme is devised with help from the Kotatsu Japanese Animation Festival in Wales.